What Is Insurance Bundling and How Do Multi-Policy Discounts Work?

 - One point of contact: Whether you have a question about your liability limits or need to update your address, a single agent handles it all.
 No bouncing between companies.

-- Simplified claims: When a storm damages your car and your roof at the same time, a single adjuster can handle both claims — reducing paperwork and speeding up resolution.
+- Simplified claims: When a storm damages your car and your roof at the same time, a single adjuster can often handle both claims, reducing paperwork and speeding up resolution.

-- Combined deductibles: Some carriers offer a "single deductible" feature, where if one event damages both your home and vehicle, you pay only one deductible instead of two.
+- Single deductible feature: Insurers like Progressive offer a "one deductible" policy, where if a single covered event (such as a tree falling on your house and car) damages both your home and vehicle, you're only responsible for one deductible instead of two.

 - Aligned renewal dates: Both policies renew together, making annual reviews easier and reducing the risk of accidentally letting one policy lapse.